-This Labor Day comes in the midst of union victories — and ever-increasing challenges for frontline workers and teachers.
+This Labor Day comes in the midst of union victories — and ever-increasing challenges for workers — including teachers.

 What could be more important for our students than to learn that progress toward greater justice has occurred only when people have organized together and fought for it?

-But the right to teach about that labor history is jeopardized by the growing number of “anti-CRT” bills.
+But the right to teach about that labor history is jeopardized by the right wing’s “anti-CRT” bills.

 The Zinn Education Project continues to offer free lessons on labor history and to campaign for teachers’ right to teach.